 Day 2: Vatnajökull National Park and Jökulsarlón Glacier Lagoon

 We left our hotel at Vik after breakfast the next morning.
 It had rained all night and there was absolutely no opportunity to see the most magical show in Iceland – the Northern Lights.
-I kept a close eye on the weather forecast for the next few days.
+I kept a close eye on the weather forecast for the next few days, hoping for the best.

 We were going to the national park to walk on a glacier.
 This activity requires the services of a professional guide, good ankle length boots, and crampons.
 These can be rented at the information center.
 We were a large group, and a bus drove us close to the glacier outlet.
-Then, after a 45 minute walk, we were on top of it!
+Then, after a 45 minute walk with our guide, we were on top of it!

-Once on the glacier, our Spanish guide Marcus gave us interesting titbits about the massive sheet of ice we were standing on.
+Once on the glacier, our Spanish guide, Marcus, gave us interesting tidbits about the massive sheet of ice we were standing on.
 He kept us engaged for about 45 minutes with his funny talk.
 There is not much photography you can do on the glacier, and I wouldn’t recommend taking heavy gear on the walk.